Droyer's Point: Jersey City Airport

-In the 1920s the land which was owned by the city became the object of development which included land reclamation and the construction of bulkhead, with the intention of expanding the city's port facilities south of the CRRNJ Newark and New York Railroad (which traveled from Downtown Newark across the river and Bergen Hill to Communipaw Terminal).
+In the 1920s the land which was owned by the city became the object of development which included land reclamation and the construction of bulkhead, with the intention of expanding the city's port facilities south of the CRRNJ Newark and New York Branch (which traveled from Downtown Newark across the river and Bergen Hill to Communipaw Terminal).
 While the planned distribution facilities never materialized, the area did become the site of the short lived Jersey City Airport, which opened in 1927.

 For a short time the airport was operated by Eddie August Schneider, a native of the city and one of early aviation's youthful celebrities.
 After the end of World War Two, Jersey Skyports was founded by three former Naval aviators, Edward Selig Binder, John Barteluse, and Bill Christie, and operated for five years.
 The Jersey City Seaplane Base which was owned by Harry Frank, was later located nearby.